chansigit/PyGenSeq/ExperimentDesign.md

     python null.iid.py -n 10000 -k 5 -l 180
     python null.iid.py -n 10000 -k 5 -l 200

-    # Read the generated null-model sequence files and plot
+    # Read the D_2^R of generated null-model sequence files and plot
     # the kernel density estimation to see the tendency.
     # manually set lenth from 40 to 200 in this script
     python exp1.subroutine.kde1.py